 There are hundreds, maybe thousands of comic books sporting super-heroines with big boobs, but no one ever makes a story where the heroine's mammoth mams ARE her super-power.

 The main character, Yaelin (a.k.a.
 “Big Blue”) is a blue woman with gigantic breasts.
-This is designed to be a big boob comic to the Nth degree.
-The book features gratuitous, far-out nudity and some sex.
 In the first issue, Yaelin does what so many superheroes do and foils a bank robbery, but unlike other superheroes, she uses her bodacious breasts to pummel the would-be criminals.

 Big Blue: Chapter 1